pfrivas/kickstarter-analysis/README.md

 * No kickstarter campaigns were cancelled

 What are some limitations of this dataset?
-* Limitations of this dataset includes
+* Limitations of this dataset includes no data on canceled kickstarters for plays

 What are some other possible tables and/or graphs that we could create?
 * Table of Successful/Failed Kickstarter Campaigns